Robyn011/CDV01_Career_Goals_Reflection_ROBPAU428_wfc2401_GroupB_Robyn-Paulsen_CDV01/README.md

 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
+    1. I have opportunities such as the Career days an connect with other developers  and can network with other likeminded developers to
     - Include networking, mentorship, or educational opportunities.

 ### Submission